Pamblam/Tamper-Data-for-FF-Quantum/README.md

 It will automatically uninstall when you close the browser.

+### Install from the Official Addons Page

+When Mozilla approves the submission it will be available on the official add-ons site, [here](https://addons.mozilla.org/en-US/firefox/addon/tamper-data-for-ff-quantum/).

 ### Usage

 Once installed you will see a blue cloud button in the toolbar, to the left of the URL bar.
 Click that to start tampering.